Academics

 Virtual Admissions Counselor Appointments

 Brooklyn College is an integral part of the cultural and artistic energy of New York City.
-Our faculty members in English offer incomparable expertise and tremendous talent, and each brings a unique perspective to their teaching and mentoring in and out of the classroom.
+Our faculty members in the Department of English offer incomparable expertise and tremendous talent, and each brings a unique perspective to their teaching and mentoring in and out of the classroom.

 Through job fairs, the internship database, and internship panels, the Magner Career Center gives students in the comparative literature B.A. program access to career opportunities at a wide variety of employers, including: